Guide to car insurance

 Currently, all UK car insurance gives you the minimum third-party cover to drive in EU countries.
 However, this won’t cover you for things like damage to your car or theft.
 This additional cover may be provided by your car insurance company as standard, often for a limited number of days, or you may be able to add it for an extra premium.

 Cover levels vary, so if it’s important to you that your car insurance covers you while abroad, please check with your insurer exactly what’s included.
-Depending on where you’re travelling to, you may also need to ask your insurer for a green card, which is your proof of insurance while abroad.
+You will also need to ask your insurer for a green card, which is your proof of insurance while abroad, and depending where you're travelling to, you may need an International Driving Permit.

-Saga offers cover for driving in over 30 European countries with both Saga Essential and Saga Car cover levels.
+Saga offers cover for driving in over 30 European countries with both Saga Select and Saga Plus cover levels.
 Find out more on our European cover page.

 What doesn’t car insurance cover?